cissna/cbc-24-hour-challenge/MVP_PRD.md

        If NO:
          Do not propagate further on this path
    ```

+   **Example Scenario**: File A imports a print function from File B
+   1. Developer fixes a math typo in File A
+   2. System examines edge A--TO--B: "File A uses print_result() from File B for output"
+   3. System evaluates: "Does fixing a math typo affect how A uses B's print function?"
+   4. Answer: No - the relationship remains the same
+   5. System does NOT examine File B or any of its dependencies
+   6. Propagation stops, saving time and preserving accuracy

 4. **Regeneration Phase**
    - Regenerate required levels for marked files
    - Use technical level as source of truth
    - Maintain consistency across levels
+   - **Consistency Instructions**:
+     - "Maintain all accurate information from the previous version"
+     - "Update only what has changed due to code modifications"
+     - "Do not remove correct information or introduce variations for style"
+     - "Focus on accuracy over variety in phrasing"

 5. **Inconsistency Handling**
    - Detect at technical level